-It has been observed that testosterone levels are lower in obese men because of decreased levels in sex-hormone binding globulin.
-This is a marker which should always be tested in men considering hormone replacement therapy.
-Total testosterone, free testosterone and sex-hormone-binding globulin (SHBG) are keys in any lab report prior to hormone replacement and optimization therapy.
+It has been observed that testosterone levels are lower in obese men because of decreased levels of sex hormone-binding globulin.
+This is a marker that should always be tested in men considering hormone replacement therapy.
+Total testosterone, free testosterone, and sex hormone-binding globulin (SHBG) are keys in any lab report prior to hormone replacement and optimization therapy.

 Laaksonen et al. Postulates Low-T and SHBG Levels Predict Metabolic Syndrome in Men

-Diabetes is also on the rise in recent time.
-In men, low-T is associated with the elements of metabolic syndrome.
-Laaksonen et al. investigated the association between low testosterone, sex-hormone-binding globulin (SHBG) and the development of metabolic syndrome.
+Diabetes is also on the rise in recent times.
+In men, low T is associated with the elements of metabolic syndrome.
+Laaksonen et al. investigated the association between low testosterone, sex-hormone-binding globulin (SHBG), and the development of metabolic syndrome.

 Mayo Clinic states that Metabolic syndrome is a cluster of conditions that occur together, increasing your risk of heart disease, stroke, and type 2 diabetes.
 These conditions include increased blood pressure, high blood sugar, excess body fat around the waist, and abnormal cholesterol or triglyceride levels.